shivashant25/Sentinel-with-XDR/labguide/part-01/lab01.md

 ## Part:1 Lab 01 - Setup Sentinel Environment

-## Lab scenario
+## Overview
- You are a Security Operations Analyst working at a company that is implementing Microsoft 365 Defender.
-You start by assigning preset security policies in EOP and Microsoft Defender for Office 365.
+ You are a Security Operations Analyst working at a company .
+You will start creating a Log Analytics workspace which is a unique environment for log data from Azure Monitor and other Azure services, such as Microsoft Sentinel and Microsoft Defender for Cloud.
+You will also create Microsoft Sentinel instance to

 ## Lab objectives ( Duration: 30 minutes)
 In this lab, you will complete the following tasks: